ALExandErKyRO27683/CaLWIobCrY/7ivFE/U53d/academic-improvement_JRrc_1748603478.md

 Copyright (c) 2023 Omar Sherif Ali

-Permission is hereby granted, free of charge, to any person obtaining a copy furnished to do so, subject to the following conditions:
+furnished to do so, subject to the following conditions:

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR